-<ETH> is one of the network interfaces: ethernet, wireless, or bridge.
+<ETH> is one of the network interfaces: ETH1/ETH2, WIRELESS, or BRIDGE.
 Note that you must choose/configure the bridge interface if your PX3TS is set to the bridging mode.

 Note: In the bridging mode, only the IP parameters of the BRIDGE interface function.
-The IP parameters of the ETHERNET and WIRELESS interfaces do NOT function.
+The IP parameters of ETH1/ETH2 and WIRELESS interfaces do NOT function.

-Interface Description ethernet (PX3TS) Determine the IPv6 configuration mode of the ETHERNET interface (that is, wired networking). eth1 (PX3TS-iX7) Determine the IPv6 configuration mode of the ETH1 interface (wired networking). eth2 (PX3TS-iX7) Determine the IPv6 configuration mode of the ETH2 interface (wired networking). wireless Determine the IPv6 configuration mode of the WIRELESS interface (that is, wireless networking). bridge Determine the IPv6 configuration mode of the BRIDGE interface (that is, bridging mode).
+Interface Description eth1 Determine the IPv6 configuration mode of the ETH1 interface (wired networking). eth2 Determine the IPv6 configuration mode of the ETH2 interface (wired networking). wireless Determine the IPv6 configuration mode of the WIRELESS interface (that is, wireless networking).

+Interface Description bridge Determine the IPv6 configuration mode of the BRIDGE interface (that is, bridging mode).